Skip to main content

 For further details on Departmental-level sign-off process please refer to the workflows.

-Research projects which are not eligible for consideration at departmental level will be reviewed at the University Research Ethics Committee level.
+Research projects, carried out by staff or PhD students, that are not eligible for consideration at departmental level will be reviewed at the University Research Ethics Committee level.

 Committee level review